All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1887_Chicago_NL_Williamson

-Dated 1887.
+Dated mid-May 1887 to early July 1887.
 Old Judge baseball card of N Williamson (NL 79-89, PL 90).
 Full view at left, detail view at right.
-Note, cityscape background matches other images on this page, suggesting a photo date of mid-May 1887 to early July 1887.
+Note, cityscape background matches other images on this page, suggesting the photo date range.
 In this photo, Williamson was wearing a shirt with lettering and lace ties similar to the 1885 Chicago uniform.
 The 1885 uniform was of a knit material and in this 1887 Old Judge photo, the shirt appears to be reflecting the studio light differently than the pants, which may have been the 1887 pants made of flannel.
 The collar also may have been removed from this shirt.
-Years Williamson played with team from baseball-reference.com.
+Chicago opened the 1887 season in Pittsburgh.
+Reporting on this game, the Pittsburgh Commercial Gazette on May 2, 1887, said that “the old blue uniforms of the Chicagos presented a sad contrast to the trim, snow white suits of the home team.
+Williamson’s old suit by wear, rain and perspiration, is nearly an ugly green.
+Not only is this color ugly, but the suits are like bags, and do not ‘fit like paper on the wall.’”
+This report coupled with the Old Judge photo implied that Williamson wore the 1885 shirt as a measure of good luck, despite having the material change in color.
+From the Years Williamson played with team from baseball-reference.com.

 Photos F & G